 11. Writing Resource Posters

-I love displaying this overused / tired / informal word list in my classroom and computer labs among other places so that students can easily access them during the revising and editing process.
+I display this overused / tired / informal word list in my classroom and computer labs among other places so that students can easily access them during the revising and editing process.
 You can access the class assignment I created to accompany this poster as well as a free and updated copy of the list here. ~ Melissa from The Reading & Writing Haven

 12. Mementos from Mentors